Here’s how content automation recreates old work so it stays relevant to both customers and search engines.

 To rate highly with both people and bots, therefore, content needs to be meaningful, engaging, and regularly updated.

 Creating high-quality content is not easy.
 It requires hard work and specialist know-how.
-After investing so much time and effort to create it, it would be a waste if it were simply left to go stale.
+You invest so much time and effort to create it, so don’t let it go stale.